Lukasa/blog-posts/posts/User_Agent_Strings.md

 The problem is, six months later the guys in Redmond get around to adding _Twiddlor_ support to Internet Explorer.
-But all their users are still complaining that none of their favourite websites will let them use _Twiddlor_, instead claiming that the website is "_Best used in Mozilla Firefox_" or some such nonsense.
+But all their users are still complaining that none of their favourite websites will let them use _Twiddlor_, instead claiming that the website is _"Best used in Mozilla Firefox"_ or some such nonsense.

 How does Microsoft get you to show them the _Twiddlor_-enabled page?
 Simple: